RIOT-OS/riot-os.org/_faqs/faq-12.md

 ## FreeRTOS / FreeRTOS for AWS IoT

-FreeRTOS focuses on the basic core-OS features such as a scheduler and a small set of libraries.
+[FreeRTOS][freertos-homepage] focuses on the basic core-OS features such as a scheduler and a small set of libraries.
 This clear focus resulted in FreeRTOS being ported to more platforms than RIOT, despite its smaller development community.

 RIOT on the other hand packs a lot more features as seamlessly integrated as modules and packages.
 The ability to quickly enable and build upon these features reduces the development time needed for a certain application.

-FreeRTOS for AWS IoT provides libraries that ease the use of cloud APIs offered by a certain service provider from microcontrollers.
+[FreeRTOS for AWS IoT][freertos-aws-homepage] provides libraries that ease the use of cloud APIs offered by a certain service provider from microcontrollers.
 RIOT on the other hand is open minded about the network architecture and enables applications developers to choose freely:
 RIOT can communicate with centralized cloud services (without any preference on the service provider), use a centralized on-premise architecture, use decentralized machine-to-machine communication, or operate offline.